SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Methodology

 The original VGGT model uses DINOv2~\cite{oquab2023dinov2} as a tokenizer and visual feature extractor for RGB images.
 For each frame, a camera token is appended to the image tokens, and the sequence is processed by the AA module.
 Prior work~\cite{fanGeneralizableThermalbasedDepth2024} has shown that while DINOv2 is able to extract meaningful thermal features without retraining, the feature distributions of the two modalities differ.
-Hence, we use DINOv2 as a tokenizer for both modalities, and, to align both modalities' feature spaces before the AA module, we introduce two learnable thermal camera tokens---a counterpart to the two original VGGT camera tokens (now termed the RGB camera token).
+Hence, we use DINOv2 as a tokenizer for both modalities and introduce two learnable thermal camera tokens---a counterpart to the two original VGGT camera tokens (now termed the RGB camera token)---to align both modalities' feature spaces before the AA module.
 These tokens encode the intrinsic/extrinsic features for thermal frames---the first token is for the first frame of the sequence, while the other is for all subsequent frames.
-RGB and thermal images are independently tokenized using DINOv2 before the RGB camera token and the learnable thermal camera token are respectively appended to the RGB and thermal tokens.
+RGB and thermal images are independently tokenized using DINOv2 before the RGB and learnable thermal camera tokens are respectively appended to the RGB and thermal tokens.
 Then, the augmented sequences are fed into the AA module.
 By assigning distinct camera tokens to each modality, the model learns modality-specific representations.
 Since these tokens are used in both frame-wise and global interactions in the AA module, they enable differentiated processing of RGB and thermal inputs.
 To preserve the pretrained model's behavior during early tuning, we initialize the thermal camera token with the RGB camera token's weights.